-A full-service payroll company has a lot to offer, but when you're a small business, it might cost more than you have at the moment.
+A full-service payroll company has a lot to offer, but if you're a small business, it might cost more than you have at the moment.
 You should also be on the lookout for hidden charges like setup or account maintenance fees.

 How do you choose between cheaper and full-service payroll?

-You should also plan on testing out a service if a free trial is available.
+Plan on testing out a service if a free trial is available.
 When using the trial, ask yourself the following questions:

 - Is it easy to navigate?